E‑Stamping, E‑Registration & Franking in Karnataka: 2025 Walkthrough

 • Ignoring franking when required or assuming e-stamp alone is enough

-• Delays in e-stamp certificate issuance causing document expiry
+• Delays in e-stamp certificate issuance are causing document expiry

-• Not registering with Kaveri portal before attempting registration
+• Not registering with the Kaveri portal before attempting registration

 • Using unapproved ACCs or portals that issue non-valid stamps

-• Failing to verify e-stamp authenticity before submission
+• Failing to verify the e-stamp authenticity before submission

 • Changes in Karnataka’s rules during drafts or amendments may affect valid procedures